<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 • Setting the school off the main road in a woodland environment

-• Controlling access to the drive leading to the school with gates and a security booth when school is in operation
+• Controlling access to the drive leading to the school with gates and a security booth when the school is in operation

 • Designing natural areas with wetland features around the perimeter with footpaths across bridges that channel students into the school